PREPARE THE WAY OF THE LORD

 John the Baptist joyfully accepted to decrease in fame and followers so that Christ may increase in fame and followers.

-The joy and satisfaction of John the Baptist, unlike many pastors or evangelists today, was not in gathering or pulling a large crowd to himself, but in making Christ known to them.
+Unlike many pastors or evangelists today, the joy and satisfaction of John the Baptist were not in gathering or pulling a large crowd to himself but in making Christ known to them.

-Until you also esteem making Christ known to people by your preaching or teaching, speech, conduct, attitude, action or lifestyle as your greatest joy in life, you will not be an effective forerunner of Christ.
+Until you also esteem making Christ known to people by your preaching or teaching, speech, conduct, attitude, action, or lifestyle as your greatest joy in life, you will not be an influential forerunner of Christ.

 Lastly, the success of John the Baptist as the herald or forerunner of Christ’s first coming was also due to his kingdom’s mentality and lifestyle.